-On 22 May 2015 the board formed a view that the Company's circumstances rendered its ongoing solvency unlikely and that the best possible interests of shareholders may be achieved by placing the Company into Voluntary Administration.
+On 22 May 2015, the Board of Directors (Board) formed a view that the Company's circumstances rendered its ongoing solvency unlikely and that the best possible interests of shareholders may be achieved by placing the Company into Voluntary Administration.
 Timothy Heesh and Amanda Lott were appointed as Joint and Several Administrators (Administrators) to the Company.
+A Deed of Company Arrangement (DOCA) was wholly effectuated on 23 December 2015, thereby returning the management and control of the Company to the Board.
+The initial focus of the Company post effectuation has been to address compliance matters with a view to enabling the reinstatement of the Company's securities to official quotation on the Australian Securities Exchange (ASX), which requires an ongoing business plan.
+With the previously announced discontinuation of development work on the original opioid product pipeline the Board continues to review potential opportunities and consider additional strategies.